 Remove a baker account#

-If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period.
-The cool-down period is 7 days, which corresponds to 168 epochs.
+If you remove a baker in the desktop wallet, the node that is configured with the baker keys will stop baking after a cool-down period of three weeks.
 During this period, you’ll not be able update the stake.
-After the cool-down period, the amount that you previously staked is returned to your disposable balance.
+After the cool-down period, the amount that you previously staked is returned to your disposable balance at the next pay day.
 When you’ve removed the baker, it is recommended that you also remove the keys from the node.
 If you want to use the node for baking at a later point in time, you’ll then have to create a new set of baker keys.